 Some investors choose to invest in fine art products.
 Masterpiece artwork has the potential for solid returns because the supply is limited.
 The more famous the art piece, the more potential value it has.

 A Monet or Picasso may not be in your budget, but that doesn’t mean fine art investment is out of the question.
-Options such as Masterworks have investment funds that allow you to buy shares in a piece of artwork or a portfolio.
+Some platforms allow you to buy shares in a piece of artwork or a portfolio.

 Much like fine art, the supply of wine is limited, with many types and vintages commanding higher than average price.
 Fine wines also take years to properly age, allowing their value to increase over time.